demisto/content-docs/docs/contributing/contributing.md

 title: Contributing
 ---

 Thanks for being interested in contributing to Cortex XSOAR.
 This document describes the Contribution process.
-If you are not sure whether you should read this, more details can be found [here](getting-started-guide#creating-new-content).
+If you are not sure whether you should read this, make sure you read the [Getting Started Guide](../concepts/getting-started-guide) first.

 Contributing allows you to make the content that you build on Cortex XSOAR available to every client through the  [Marketplace](../partners/marketplace).
 Content can be either Partner or Community supported, [Free or Paid](../partners/marketplace#pricing).

 All the free content (i.e. everything excluding Paid Content Packs) is open source and lives in the Cortex XSOAR [GitHub Repository](https://github.com/demisto/content), with a MIT license.

-In order to setup a developing environment that will help you create your content, you can use the [Set Up Your Dev Environment](https://xsoar.pan.dev/docs/tutorials/tut-setup-dev#the-tutorial-starts-here) tutorial.
-The tutorial contains several parts including an elaborated process, you don't have to complete the entire tutorial you can just use it as a guide and to get real examples.
+## Support and requirements

+Contributions can be either officially supported (by Palo Alto Networks, a Technology Partner or a developer), or *community* supported: the former means that when a customer has a problem with the content, they will have an email address or web site to reach out to, and they will expect an answer.
+When the contribution is *community* supported, it's not required to provide support (customers will ask questions on our [Live Community Forum](https://live.paloaltonetworks.com/t5/cortex-xsoar-discussions/bd-p/Cortex_XSOAR_Discussions)) and the quality requirements for the contribution to be accepted will be lower.

+## How to contribute

-After you have created your content, you must submit your content for our team to review and approve.
+After you have created your content, you must submit your content to Palo Alto Networks: the Cortex XSOAR Content Team will review and approve it before it becomes available to customers.

 There are three ways to submit your work:
- 1. Starting from version 6.0, Cortex XSOAR supports a [simplified flow](../contributing/marketplace) to Contribute directly from the product UI: use this flow only if you are an individual contributor and your Content Pack is going to be community supported.
- 1. If you want to provide a Content Pack that you want to support (i.e. if you are a Technology Partner), you must open a GitHub Pull Request.
+ 1. Contribute from the Cortex XSOAR UI [Marketplace](../contributing/marketplace).
+This flow is simpler and doesn't require to set up a development environment or be familiar with git.
+However, it is recommended **only** in the following scenarios:
+    - You are an individual contributor, contributing **new** content that is *community supported*.
+    - You are making small changes to **existing** content, even if it's *xsoar* or *partner* supported (usually a bug fix or adding a new command to an Integration).
+ 1. Contribute through a GitHub Pull Request on the public [XSOAR Content Repository](https://github.com/demisto/content).
+Use this flow in the following scenarios:
+     - You are a Technology Partner or a developer contributing with officially *supported* new content.
+     - Your contribution is big and contains lots of different parts (Integrations, Scripts, Playbooks, Layouts, etc) that is likely to lead to a complex review process.
+     - You are proficient with GitHub.
- 1. Only if you are providing a Premium (aka Paid) Content Pack, the GitHub process is slightly different and is described [here](../integrations/premium_packs).
+ 1. Contribute through a private GitHub repository: this is required if you are providing a **Premium (aka Paid)** Content Pack.
+The requirements are the same of supported Packs, and the contribution process is described [here](../integrations/premium_packs).

- This document describes the main flow that covers cases 2 and 3 and summarizes everything you must do before and after opening a Pull Request on GitHub to contribute your pack.
+This document describes the main flow that covers *supported* contributions and summarizes everything you must do before and after opening a Pull Request on GitHub to contribute your pack.

+If you are contributing *community* supported content, feel free to skip the rest of this document (although it's still recommended to read it to be aware of the best practices).

 ## Contributor Guidelines